 Ada checks all conversions to descendant tagged types (downward conversions) to be sure the run-time tag of the object being converted matches that of the target type, or one of its descendants.
 To avoid the failure of such a tag check, the programmer should use a class-wide membership test (“Obj in Target’Class”) or rely on a dispatching call to perform the appropriate downward conversion implicitly.

 Although conversions up to ancestors are always structurally safe (upward conversions), in that the ancestor has a subset of the data components of any descendant, a conversion to a specific (as opposed to class-wide) ancestor type may violate semantic requirements of the descendant type, particularly if the descendant type is a private extension of the ancestor and has certain desired relationships between components of the extension and those inherited from the ancestor.
-By specifying a Type_Invariant aspect on a private extension, the programmer can ensure that the semantic requirements of the private extension, as captured by the type invariant, are preserved across such conversions to an ancestor specific type, in that they are re-checked after the construct manipulating the upward conversion is complete.
+By specifying a Type_Invariant aspect specification on a private extension, the programmer can ensure that the semantic requirements of the private extension, as captured by the type invariant, are preserved across such conversions to an ancestor specific type, in that they are re-checked after the construct manipulating the upward conversion is complete.

 6.44.2 Guidance to Language Users